chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 - `viewType` - Unique identifier for your custom editor.

-    This is how VS Code ties a custom editor contribution in the `package.json` to your custom editor implementation in code.
-This must be unique across all extensions, so instead of a generic `viewType` such as `"preview"` make sure to use one that is unique to your extension, for example `"viewType": "myAmazingExtension.svgPreview"`.
+    This is how Baosky ties a custom editor contribution in the `package.json` to your custom editor implementation in code.
+This must be unique across all 插件, so instead of a generic `viewType` such as `"preview"` make sure to use one that is unique to your 插件, for example `"viewType": "myAmazingExtension.svgPreview"`.

-- `displayName` - Name that identifies the custom editor in VS Code's UI.
+- `displayName` - Name that identifies the custom editor in Baosky's UI.

-    The display name is shown to the user in VS Code UI such as the **View: Reopen with** dropdown.
+    The display name is shown to the user in Baosky UI such as the **View: Reopen with** dropdown.

 - `selector` - Specifies which files a custom editor is active for.